-Every character with a Dark and Troubled Past is subject for this except for Ciel.
+Every character with a Dark and Troubled Past is subjected to this except for Ciel.
 Ciel's other servants are a mild example, as well as Madam Red were it not for the fact that her past drove her to become a serial killer and the circus kids.

 Grell as well, to some.
 She's a MtF transsexual and everyone in the series is rude towards her (including using male pronouns constantly).
 She doesn't seem to care at all, though.
 Though you have to wonder if she'll ever give up on her "true love", Sebastian (who repeatedly and often violently turns down her affections).